tribixbite/awesome/README.md

 *   [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) - Docker image that provides a Minecraft Server for Java Edition that automatically downloads selected version at startup
 *   [KindleModding/WinterBreak](https://github.com/KindleModding/WinterBreak) - It do a thing
 *   [ublue-os/bazzite](https://github.com/ublue-os/bazzite) - Bazzite makes gaming and everyday use smoother and simpler across desktop PCs, handhelds, tablets, and home theater PCs.
-*   [playtron-os/gameos](https://github.com/playtron-os/gameos) - Playtron GameOS provides a fast and secure Linux gaming experience.
+*   [playtron-os/gameos](https://github.com/playtron-os/gameos) - Playtron GameOS provides a seamless and secure Linux gaming experience.
 *   [termux/termux-packages](https://github.com/termux/termux-packages) - A package build system for Termux.
 *   [Hax4us/Nethunter-In-Termux](https://github.com/Hax4us/Nethunter-In-Termux) - This is a script by which you can install Kali nethunter (Kali Linux) in your termux application without rooted phone
 *   [ShanSuharban/termux4all](https://github.com/ShanSuharban/termux4all) - termux4all is not a project or something.
 This is some packages that can be used for the development and security purposes on android phone using the termux app itself.
 The main purpose of  this project is to install & setup all the important tools or packages in termux without researching a lot.